bvcms/bvcmsapi/source/PythonScripts/PacketPickup/form.rst

 The `model.Data` is an object to which these values are assigned.
 Any form elements that are posted using a submit button on the page will be available in the `model.Data` object in addition to anything else you assign to that object.

+* `model.Data.pyscript` is set internally to the name of the Python Script file.
+* `model.Data.wandtarget` is set when the form is posted by the user.

 .. literalinclude:: FPUPacketForm.html
   :language: html